-Pavement Condition - The performance of highway pavements is reported nationally as the percent of vehiclemiles traveled (VMT) with good to very good ride quality.
+Pavement Condition - Currently, the performance of highway pavements is reported nationally as the percent of vehicle-miles traveled (VMT) with good to very good ride quality.
 States report VMT and pavement ride quality data using the International Roughness Index (IRI) for NHS sections in the Highway Performance Monitoring System (HPMS).
 IRI is a quantitative measure of the accumulated response of a quarter-car vehicle suspension experienced while traveling over pavement.
 An IRI of less than 95 inches per mile is generally considered indicative of a good rated ride.
-VMT represents the total number of vehicle-miles traveled by motor vehicles on public roadways within the 50 States and the District of Columbia.
+VMT represents the total number of vehicle-miles traveled by motor vehicles on public roadways within the 50 States and the District of Columbia and Puerto Rico.
 Measurement and reporting procedures are included in the FHWA HPMS Field Manual.